How to keep mosquitoes away from your yard

-Step 3: Choose fans over decorative repellents
+3. Install fans over decorative repellents

 Instead, focus on air circulation by installing fans outside.
 Mosquitoes are light, and a breeze will knock them off course.
 Plus, the wind can move body odors around, helping you avoid detection by the mosquitoes in the first place.

-Step 4: Make a DIY mosquito trap
+4. Make a DIY mosquito trap

 You can make your own mosquito trap with a few simple ingredients.
 All you’ll need is an empty two-liter bottle, scissors, a packet of yeast, some brown sugar, a measuring cup of warm water and some tape.
+Then, follow these steps:

-Cut the bottle in half.
+- Cut the two-liter bottle in half.